founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 LIMIT 50;
 ```

-**Expected output interpretation:** Branches with highest positive or negative z-scores versus their city peers — useful to prioritize investigation and replicate best practices.
+**Output interpretation:** Branches with highest positive or negative z-scores versus their city peers — useful to prioritize investigation and replicate best practices.

 ---